Mike Ford Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.21 team ERA ranks 16th across all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.31).

-- Orioles pitchers combine to rank 16th in baseball in home runs allowed (84 total, 1.2 per game).
+- The Orioles rank 17th in baseball in home runs given up (86 total, 1.2 per game).

-- In his last outing on Saturday against the Chicago Cubs, the righty went six innings, allowing three earned runs while surrendering three hits.
+- In his last time out on Sunday against the Chicago Cubs, the righty threw five innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.